unellma/e-Sathi-API/README.md

 ```

 ## Get Groups
-  Allow you to retrieve the group info
+  Allow you to retrieve the group information

 Example of requests:
 ```